psilospore/haskell-practicum-no-code/README.md

 1. A REPL to quickly itterate on code changes
    1. Use :reload after code changes
 1. A running server
-   1. This just needs to be re-run
+   1. This won't reload automatically and you will need to re-run the command manually on changes.
-   1. You will be able
 1. A postgres instance that you can also directly connect to.
 1. LSP support